ajhalili2006/ajhalili2006/README.md

 [![Hack Club](https://badges.api.lorebooks.wiki/badges/hackclub/hackclub?style=flat-square)](https://hackclub.com)

 Open source developer and [SABDFL] Autistic Filipino at [Recap Time Squad], mostly doing backend dev in Node.js and Deno, alongside running the [Community Lorebooks] subdomain service and documentation-related projects.
-Also contributor to other projects, especially [Alpine Linux package maintainer] for [GitHub CLI], and a [Hack Clubber] since [Arcade].
-Currently full-time student pursuing Technical-Vocational-Livelihood track - Computer Systems Servicing strand in senior high school and BS IT soon on college.
+Also a contributor to other projects, especially [Alpine Linux package maintainer] for [GitHub CLI], and a [Hack Clubber] since [Arcade] (alumni since my senior high school graduation in April 2025).
+Currently a full-time student pursuing a Bachelor of Science in IT at [STI College] in Meycauayan City, Bulacan.

 There's more over at [my website] and [you can find me at my socials][links] if this profile README is not enough.

 ## what's cooking now + quick links

-- 🔭 I’m currently working on different projects for [High Seas], both personal and those at RecapTime.dev.
+- 🔭 I’m currently working on different projects behind the scenes, both personal and those at RecapTime.dev. (most are publicly viewable)
-- 🌱 I’m currently learning backend + frontend development in Node.js and Deno, using Postgres + SQLite, DevSecOps with GitHub Actions and GitLab CI/CI
+- 🌱 I’m currently learning backend development in TypeScript across Node.js and Deno runtimes, using Postgres + SQLite, DevSecOps with GitHub
+Actions and GitLab CI
-- 👯 I’m looking to collaborate on all things open-source (join [Recap Time Squad](https://recaptime.dev/team/join) by the way, we're looking for more team members)
+- 👯 I’m looking to collaborate on all things open-source (join [Recap Time Squad](https://recaptime.dev/team/join) by the way, we're looking for more team members and contributors/maintainers)
-- 🤝 I’m looking for help with [the Awesome Neurodiversity list][awesomend] for more neurodiversity-related resources
+- 🤝 I’m looking for help with [the Awesome Neurodiversity list][awesomend] for more neurodiversity-related resources in an Awesome list
 - 👨‍💻 All of my projects are available at [my portfolio](https://go.andreijiroh.dev/portfolio)
-- 📝 I regularly write articles on [Ghost](https://blog.andreijiroh.dev)
+- 📝 I regularly blog on [my self-hosted Ghost instance](https://blog.andreijiroh.dev), powered by [Nest]
 - 💬 Ask me about being autistic while Filipino, all things documentation (I love reading docs), and disability + intersectionality
 - 📫 How to reach me: [`[username] at andreijiroh dot dev`](mailto:ajhalili2006@andreijiroh.dev) or [via my contact page](https://andreijiroh.dev/contact)
 - [📄 Sneak around my resume](https://go.andreijiroh.dev/resume)